danilka4/chairdelure/README.md

 ## LLaMA User-LoRA Model - Daniel

+If making your own train/test cases, use the process described in the GPT2 section with `data_clean.py` to create the needed txt files.

 To run the LLaMA Model with custom LoRA user weights, it is recommended to run it inside google colab.
 If following the colab notebook for this model (found in `notebooks/LoRa.ipynb`), essentially just follow all the steps in the "generation" section using a GPU.
 First, download the appropriate transformers library, since the current one does not have LLaMA (yet).